kubedb/docs/docs/setup/monitoring/builtin.md

 We are going to mount this secret in `/etc/prometheus/secret/kubedb-operator-apiserver-cert` directory of Prometheus deployment.

-Let's configure a Prometheus scrapping job to collect the operator metrics.
+Let's configure a Prometheus scraping job to collect the operator metrics.

 ```yaml
 - job_name: kubedb-operator